segmentio/segment-docs/guides/best-practices/user-deletion-suppression.md

 ## Overview

-All deletion and suppression actions in Segment are asynchronous, and are categorized as what we call “Regulations.” **Regulations** are requests to Segment to control your data flow.
+All deletion and suppression actions in Segment are asynchronous, and are categorized as what we call "Regulations." **Regulations** are requests to Segment to control your data flow.
 They can be issued from your Segment Workspace Settings page under **End User Privacy.**

 ![](images/asset_N9oxVGCs.png)